macthecadillac/vimdo/README.md

-# VimDo -- Asynchronous Executor
+# Vimdo -- Asynchronous Executor

 A configurable plugin to execute external commands asynchronously.
 This is a rewrite of an unpublished plugin I wrote before async was around.